markpp/Thermal-Activity-Surveillance-System-TASS/data processing/README.md

 # MTB
 MTB counting project.

-The current detector is implemented in [dlib](https://github.com/davisking/dlib) and is described in this [paper](https://arxiv.org/abs/1502.00046).
-Because of the special loss function proposed in the paper, the detector can achive great performance using a very limited number training samples.
-Recently, the same detector has been made available using CNN features instead of HoG.
-It could be interesting to try the CNN features.

 # TODO
 1. Try to get an overview of what each program/script does(especially those located under tools).
 Write it down in short in this README file and in the file it self.
     * see `/data processing/tools/copyActivityFrames.py` for an example of what the comment in if `__name__ == "__main__":` could look like.